 A common understanding is that this song refers to gay sex with a drag queen.
 The lyrics above do a more than capable job of giving that traction.
 A standard in The Beatles set from Hamburg days, and also featured on "The Beatles Second Album" (U.S Release only).
 In Germany, the show was, due to the speed-fuelled days and thanks to Hamburgs' prostitute-filled Reepherbahn (red-light district,) much rawer and free-spirited.

 The band would be able to play drunk, high, after no sleep, and in six-day-old clothes while slouched over the kits.
 Not something Brian Epstein would have tolerated at the Palladium!

 A song that has interestingly been often shown, inaccurately, in movies as John Lennon singing.
 Something the somewhat stuffy Paul McCartney takes regular exception to in interviews (link 1)

 9 Polythene Pam | Abbey Road

 A reference to S & M practices from the medley-style final studio album.
-Not as you would know it, but the band was at this time not getting along due to legal battles and interference from outside influences.
-Yet to many, Abbey Road was and still is a favorite album.
+Not that you would know it, but the band was at this time not getting along due to legal battles and interference from outside influences.
+Yet to many, Abbey Road was, and still is a favorite album.
 Classics like "Something, "Carry that Weight, and "Here Comes The Sun" assured it was the masterpiece fans were used to.
 Yet here we look at a much less-well-known track: Polythene Pam.
 Lyrics go:

 "You should see Polythene Pam/she's so good looking though she looks like a man."